Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Method

-\textit{Odd-frequency pairing:} This study aims to determine whether the anomalous Josephson current influences odd-$\omega$ ST pairing.
+This study aims to determine whether the anomalous Josephson current influences odd-$\omega$ ST pairing.
 For this purpose, we construct the retarded Green's function, $\Gamma^r(x,\chi,\omega)$, for setups shown in Figs.~1(a), and 1(b) based on the scattering processes at the interface\cite{mcm}.
-We follow the approach outlined in Refs.~\cite{cayy} and \cite{amb}, with the detailed calculations of $\Gamma^{r}$ provided in SM, Sec.~II.
-We concentrate on the anomalous part of $\Gamma^r$, which governs the pairing amplitudes, and in the Matsubara representation is given by\cite{jfl},
+We follow the approach outlined in Refs.~\cite{cayy} and \cite{amb}, with the detailed calculations of $\Gamma^{r}$ provided in {Appendix B.} We concentrate on the anomalous part of $\Gamma^r$, which governs the pairing amplitudes, and in the Matsubara representation is given as\cite{jfl},